leahkemp/documentation/setup_scoutDatabase.md

 Make sure:

-- you have activated your conda environment you installed scout and all it's dependencies
+- you have activated your conda environment in which you installed scout and all it's dependencies
 - a mongod process is running

 (see documentation: installation_scout.md)